 The Japanese are great at a lot of things, one being organization.
-If you compare a classic American lunchbox and a traditional bento box, there’s one main thing that will jump out at you; compartmentalization.
+If you compare a classic American lunchbox for adults and a traditional bento box, there’s one main thing that will jump out at you: Compartmentalization.

-Bento boxes do a great job of dividing up your meal into segments, which is perfect if your the type of person that doesn’t like their foods touching each other.
+Bento boxes do a great job of dividing up your meal into segments, which is perfect if you’re the type of person that doesn’t like their foods touching each other.
 Bento boxes are also excellent for portion control since you can only fit so much.
 A bento box acts as both the lunch box and the food storage container.
 So, there’s no need to use sandwich bags or try to shove multiple containers into a lunchbox.
-Over the years lunchboxes have taken a cue from bento boxes and have evolved to incorporate more dividers and compartments.
+Over the years, lunch boxes have taken a cue from bento boxes and have evolved to incorporate more dividers and compartments.

 Here are some critical questions you may have about how to choose the bento box or what to put into it.
 Let’s take a look.

 Your bento option will depend on how you like your meals.
 If you just want to pack snacks, a simple two or three-compartment option will do.
 Choose a bowl-style if you’re a big soup or salad fan, and choose multi-layers if you pack large meals.